enwaiax/ssh-mcp/docs/MIGRATION_TO_V2.md

 ## 🎯 Migration Overview

-### Why Migrate to v2?
+### ✅ Migration Completed Successfully

-SSH MCP Tools v2 represents a significant architectural improvement while maintaining 100% API compatibility:
+The SSH MCP Tools v2 implementation is now the unified standard for all users.
+The migration has been completed with the following achievements:

-- **Enhanced Developer Experience**: Modern decorator-based tool definition
+- **Enhanced Developer Experience**: Modern decorator-based tool definition is now standard
-- **Better Observability**: Integrated structured logging with Context injection
+- **Better Observability**: Integrated structured logging with Context injection is active
-- **Improved Maintainability**: Self-contained tool definitions with metadata
+- **Improved Maintainability**: Self-contained tool definitions with metadata are in use
-- **Advanced Features**: Progress reporting and enhanced debugging capabilities
+- **Advanced Features**: Progress reporting and enhanced debugging capabilities are available
 - **Future-Ready**: Built on FastMCP best practices for extensibility

-### Migration Philosophy
+### Migration Philosophy (Historical)

-Our migration strategy follows the principle of **"Zero Disruption, Maximum Benefit"**:
+The completed migration followed the principle of **"Zero Disruption, Maximum Benefit"**:

-✅ **100% API Compatibility** - No changes required to existing integrations ✅ **Gradual Migration** - Choose your own pace with flexible version control ✅ **Immediate Rollback** - Switch back to v1 instantly if needed ✅ **Enhanced Features** - Gain new capabilities without losing existing functionality
+✅ **100% API Compatibility** - No changes were required to existing integrations ✅ **Seamless Transition** - v1 features were fully integrated into v2 implementation ✅ **Enhanced Features** - All capabilities preserved while gaining new functionality ✅ **Unified Architecture** - Single implementation provides all features

 ## 🆕 What's New in v2